oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Simplifying replaces the Pixel MapOf with the explicit Pixel Map shown under [Derived Enumerations](#333-derived-enumerations).

 ### 3.3.5 Pointers
-Applications may need to model both individual types and collections of types, analogous files and directories.
+Applications may need to model both individual types and collections of types, similar to the way filesystems have files and directories.
-The "dir" option ([Table 3-5](#table-3-5-field-options)) marks a field of a Map or Record type as a collection of types rather than a single type.
+The "dir" option ([Table 3-5](#table-3-5-field-options)) marks a field as a collection of types rather than a single type.
 The dir option has no effect on the structure or serialization of information;
-its sole purpose is to support pathname generation with the Pointer extension.
+its sole purpose is to support pathname generation using the Pointer extension.

 "Walking" a filesystem subtree generates a list of all files in and under the current directory.
 The Pointer extension ([Table 3-2](#table-3-2-type-options)) generates a list of all type definitions in and under the specified type.
 Simplifying